 The first letter of the “Trentodoc alphabet” introduces a valuable resource in terms of quality.
-This is because in Trentino vines are grown up to 800 metres above sea level: a unique and distinctive feature, since no other Metodo Classico sparkling wine has vineyards at such high altitudes.
-And you can imagine the splendid views from these vineyards, which give rise to unique bubbly, genuine sparkling wine from the mountains.
+This is because in Trentino 70% of the territory is situated at 1.000 meters above sea level and the grapevines are cultivated up to 800 meters: a unique and distinctive feature, since no other Metodo Classico sparkling wine has vineyards at such high altitudes (with a consistent number of bottles produced).
+And imagine the splendid views from these vineyards, which give rise to unique bubbly, genuine sparkling wine from the mountains.

 This term refers to the blend of grapes that can be used to make a wine.
-The base wine, processed according to the Metodo Classico to become a Trentodoc, can be made of: Chardonnay, Pinot nero, Pinot bianco and Meunier.
+The base wine, processed according to the Metodo Classico to become a Trentodoc, can be made, 100% or in different percentages, according to the production regulation, only of each of the following grape varieties: Chardonnay, Pinot nero, Pinot bianco and Meunier.

-C for cage Do you know what it is?
-Found on every bottle of Trentodoc (but also found on other wines in the sparkling wine category), it is a wire placed over the cork together with a metal capsule.
-It is used to secure the wine: just think that the pressure in the bottle can vary from a minimum of 3.5 to a maximum of 5 Bars… in comparison, car tyres have a much lower pressure of about 2 Bars!
+C for cage.
+Do you know what it is?
+Found on every bottle of Trentodoc (but also found on other wines in the sparkling wine category), it is an intertwined string of iron placed over the cork together with a metal capsule.
+It is used to secure the wine by sealing the bottle, so that the cork doesn’t accidentally pop off.
+Opening a Trentodoc requires attention: just think that the pressure in the bottle can vary from a minimum of 3.5 to a maximum of 5 Bars… in comparison, car tyres have a much lower pressure of about 2 Bars!

 – Mechanically, using ice (à la glace): the neck of the bottle is frozen and the stopper is popped.

 – Manually, (à la volée): the bottle is manually uncorked.